Is the Epiphone Les Paul Custom Pro worth the money?

 Certain guitars released by Epiphone, even while copies, are really damned good.

 I can't list this one as a cheap guitar of the week for one reason.
 It's not cheap.
 This is a mid-priced guitar.
-If you want a link to the exact white guitar above so you can check it out more in detail, that's here.

 Anyway, The Big Question is this: Is this guitar worth the money?